juice-shop/pwning-juice-shop/part2/xss.md

 ### Perform a persisted XSS attack through an HTTP header

-This final XSS challenge originates from an unsafely processed user input via an HTTP header.
+This XSS challenge originates from an unsafely processed user input via an HTTP header.
 The difficulty lies in finding the attack path whereas the actual exploit is rather business as usual.

 #### Hints